Perception

 Dig deeper with Sebastian →

-Merleau-Ponty establishes that figure-ground structure is the irreducible condition of perception itself, not a contingent feature, dissolving the empiricist notion of pure atomic impressions.
+Merleau-Ponty establishes that the figure-ground structure is the irreducible condition of perception itself, rendering the empiricist concept of pure sensation phenomenologically incoherent.

 Merleau-Ponty, Maurice, Phenomenology of Perception, 1962thesis